 Who Qualifies for Spread Your Wings Scholarships?

-Any school-aged child in foster care, relative or other approved placement by the Department of Human Services are eligible to apply.
+Any school-aged child in foster care, relative placement or other approved placement by the Department of Human Services are eligible to apply.
 Children must be between the ages of 1 and 18.
-If a child is over the age of 18, he or she must have been re-entered into foster care or a special needs basis.
+If a child is over the age of 18, he or she must have re-entered into foster care or a special needs basis.

 How to Apply for Spread Your Wings Scholarship

 - Enroll your child/children in the class, lesson, sport, or activity and request an invoice from the vendor or organization with whom you’re enrolling.
 Forward the invoice to Families Helping Families of Iowa for payment.
-Invoices can be scanned and emailed to firstname.lastname@example.org or dropped off or mailed to our office:
+Invoices can be scanned and uploaded below, emailed to firstname.lastname@example.org or dropped off or mailed to our office at 3516 Center Point Road NE, Cedar Rapids, IA 52402.

 - Apply for a scholarship through our online application at the bottom of this page.

 - If your application is approved, Families Helping Families of Iowa will pay the vendor directly.
 We will not pay for any approved Spread Your Wings activities without an invoice.
 Do not pay your invoice prior to approval of your application as we will not reimburse you.

-Caregivers only need to apply for a specific class or activity at one time, but can only apply for one unique activity per 12 months/calendar year, per child.
-Families Helping Families will continue to pay for the activity as long as an invoice is received.
+Caregivers only need to apply for a specific class or activity one time.
+You can only apply for one unique activity every 12 months/calendar year, per child.
+Families Helping Families of Iowa will continue to pay for the activity as long as the child is enrolled and a monthly invoice is received.
 Each new activity or new enrollment for another child requires the completion of a new application.

 Please Read: Funding Requests & Information